affinidi/affinidi-didcomm-dart/README.md

 # Affinidi DIDComm for Dart

 A Dart package for implementing secure and private communication on your app using DIDComm v2 Messaging protocol.
-DIDComm v2 Messaging is a decentralized communication protocol that uses a Decentralized Identifier (DID) to establish a secure communication channel and send a private and verifiable message.
+DIDComm v2 Messaging is a decentralised communication protocol that uses a Decentralised Identifier (DID) to establish a secure communication channel and send a private and verifiable message.

 The DIDComm for Dart package provides the tools and libraries to enable your app to send DIDComm messages.
 It supports various encryption algorithms and DID methods, such as `did:peer`, `did:key`, and `did:web` for signing and encrypting to ensure the secure and private transport of messages to the intended recipient, establishing verifiable and trusted communication.